Frequently Asked Questions

 It is understood that “Ranch work comes first.”
 However, the Ranch Manager will likely offer private driveway snow plowing beginning as early as winter, 2021.
 This is a very logical extension of the Manager’s expertise and equipment availability.
 Money earned in this way will stay on the Ranch and be added to the Ranch operating budget.

 • The Ranch Manager has both the skill and the equipment to plow private driveways.
-It is likely that he will do so at “below prevailing market rates” since his costs are essential paid for by his public duties in the Metro District.
+It is likely that he will do so at “below prevailing market rates” since his costs are essentially paid for by his public duties in the Metro District.
 Money paid for his service will stay on the Ranch and accrue to the Metro District operating funds.

 Please see the list of preferred service providers for other snow plow services in Summit County.